awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 Some features of AWS services that can send notifications to Amazon SQS using the AWS Security Token Service `[AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html)` action are compatible with SSE but work *only with standard queues:*
 [Auto Scaling Lifecycle Hooks](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) [AWS Lambda Dead\-Letter Queues](https://docs.aws.amazon.com/lambda/latest/dg/dlq.html)
-For information about compatibility of other services with encrypted queues, see [Enable Compatibility between AWS Services Such as Amazon CloudWatch Events, Amazon S3, and Amazon SNS and Encrypted Queues](#compatibility-with-aws-services) and your service documentation\.
+For information about compatibility of other services with encrypted queues, see [Enable Compatibility between Event Sources from AWS Services and Encrypted Queues](#compatibility-with-aws-services) and your service documentation\.

 AWS KMS combines secure, highly available hardware and software to provide a key management system scaled for the cloud\.
 When you use Amazon SQS with AWS KMS, the [data keys](#sqs-sse-key-terms) that encrypt your message data are also encrypted and stored with the data they protect\.